gloria-cheung/ecommerce-RESTAPI/README.md

 # E-Commerce REST API

-An open-source RESTful API developed using NodeJS, ExpressJS and MongoDB that helps client to integrate User Authentication and ... in their application.
+An open-source RESTful API developed using NodeJS, ExpressJS and MongoDB that helps client to integrate user authentication, inventory management and purchasing functionality in their application.

 ## Setup